+Kurozumi's calculations appear to indicate that TP and FT rules could present attractive options for central banks to adopt when recent values of y_t are close to zero.
 Extensions of his calculations could be employed to determine some aspects of the sustainability of TP and FT rules for given values of y{t-1} under various assumptions, and perhaps other rules of the form $\pi_t - \pi^ + (\omega/\alpha)(y_t - \zeta y{t-1})$ for $0 < \zeta < 1$.
-Such calculations might suggest rules superior to discretionary behavior that would promise improved performance and have relatively attractive sustainability properties, in other words, high probabilities that there will be no reversion to DI for many years.
+Such calculations might suggest rules superior to discretionary behavior that would promise improved performance and have relatively attractive sustainability properties, i.e., high probabilities that there will be no reversion to DI for many years.

 I am, on the other hand, somewhat ambivalent about the appropriateness of sustainability analysis.
 Because unrealistically high values of β are required for full sustainability, some authors seem to suggest that there is something literally infeasible about a policy that imposes (9) or (7) in each period.
-But that is not the case; there are no physical constraints to prevent the CB from adopting such policies.19 Yet, if rationality of expectations were to obtain beginning immediately in the start-up period, the unconditional expectation (average) of the loss function (1) would in most cases be smaller with (9) than with the discretionary rule (8).20 The legitimate objection to this last observation is instead, I believe, that expectations of private agents may differ from the CB's plans for a substantial number of periods, until the public becomes convinced that the CB is going to continue with its behavior of type (9) or (7) and agents' forecasts come to satisfy (approximately) rational expectations.
+But that is not the case; there are no physical constraints to prevent the CB from adopting such policies.19 Yet, if rationality expectations were to obtain beginning immediately in the startup period, the unconditional expectation (average) of the loss function (1) would in most cases be smaller with (9) than with the discretionary rule (8).20 The legitimate objection to this last observation is instead, I believe, that expectations of private agents may differ from the CB's plans for a substantial number of periods, until the public becomes convinced that the CB is going to continue with its behavior of type (9) or (7) and agents' forecasts come to satisfy (approximately) rational expectations.
 But that is an issue concerning the transition period, and for the latter the hypothesis of rational expectations itself should be suspect.
 More appropriate, arguably, is the position taken by Lucas (1980) or Kydland and Prescott (1977) according to which the rational expectations assumption is relevant only for consideration of ongoing regimes after they have settled into stochastic steady states.
-Considerations of conditional optimality require, in a dynamic setting, some alternative assumption concerning expectation formation during any transition period that occurs between start-up and (approximate) achievement of stochastic steady-state conditions.
+Considerations of conditional optimality require, in a dynamic setting, some alternative assumption concerning expectation formation during any transition period that occurs between startup and (approximate) achievement of stochastic steady-state conditions.
 The same difficulty also pertains, evidently, to game-theoretic treatments of the problem.
-Thus, their results, too, are highly suspect and provide an inadequate basis for drawing firm conclusions.
-Indeed, there seems to be at present no fully satisfactory method for plausible modeling of transition periods following the start-up of a new policy regime.
+Thus their results, too, are highly suspect and provide an inadequate basis for drawing firm conclusions.
+Indeed, there seems to be at present no fully satisfactory method for plausible modeling of transition periods following the startup of a new policy regime.